🪰439,131 violations tracked across 67 Florida counties

 F

-That’s five F-graded restaurants on one road — the same road millions of tourists walk down every year.
+That’s six F-graded restaurants on one road — the same road millions of tourists walk down every year.
 If you’re visiting Orlando and eating on I-Drive, check the score first.
+Browse the best restaurants in Florida for safer bets.

 How Do the Famous Spots Stack Up?